-The Board of Directors (the "Board") and Management of Hai Leck Holdings Limited (the "Company", together with its subsidiary companies, the "Group"), aim to set in place corporate governance practices to provide the structure through which the objectives of protection of shareholders' interests and enhancement of long-term shareholders' value are met.
-This commitment and continuous support of the Code of Corporate Governance issued on 2 May 2012 (the "Code"), can be seen from the efforts of the Board and Management to promote and maintain values which emphasise transparency, accountability, integrity and proper conduct at all times in the business operations and dealings of the Group so as to create value for its stakeholders and safeguard the Group's assets.
+The Board of Directors (the "Board") and Management of Hai Leck Holdings Limited (the "Company", together with its subsidiaries, the "Group"), aim to set in place corporate governance practices to provide the structure through which the objectives of protection of shareholders' interests and enhancement of long-term shareholders' value are met.
+This commitment and continuous support of the Code of Corporate Governance 2012 (the "Code") can be seen from the efforts of the Board and Management to promote and maintain values which emphasise transparency, accountability, integrity and proper conduct at all times in the business operations and dealings of the Group so as to create value for its stakeholders and safeguard the Group's assets.

 This report describes the practices the Company has undertaken with respect to each of the principles and guidelines, the extent of its compliance as well as any deviation from any guidelines of the Code together with an explanation for such deviation and should be read as a whole, instead of being read separately under the different principles of the Code.
+The Company has complied in all material aspects with the principles and guidelines set out in the Code and any deviations are explained in this report.